Mascarpone (2021 film)

 Mascarpone (Maschile singolare) is a 2021 Italian romantic comedy film directed by Alessandro Guida and Matteo Pilati, starring Giancarlo Commare, Eduardo Valdarnini, Gianmarco Saurino, and Michela Giraud.
 Set in Rome, its narrative follows a man searching for his path in life after a break-up.
 It is produced by Rufus Film in association with MP Film.

+The film was followed by a sequel, Mascarpone: The Rainbow Cake (Maschile plurale), in 2024.

 Plot

 Antonio's life finds an unexpected twist when he is suddenly dumped by his husband, on whom he depends both psychologically and economically.
 With the support of his best friend, Cristina, Antonio needs to find a new place to stay, a job and a new purpose in life.

 He finds a room in an apartment owned by Denis, who is basically his complete opposite and lives a carefree – yet ultimately lonely – life, and he starts to work in a bakery owned by the mysterious and fascinating Luca, a friend of Denis'.
-Antonio, who is always been interested in pastry-making, also starts to attend a pastry school, where he finds a teacher who is very strict with him and pushes him to achieve the best results.
+Antonio, who has always been interested in pastry-making, also starts to attend a pastry school, where he finds a teacher who is very strict with him and pushes him to achieve the best results.

 Thanks to Denis and Luca, Antonio discovers that being single can be nice as well and that it was wrong of him to give up his independence and rely on his husband for everything in life for the sake of their relationship.
-But when Antonio falls in love for Thomas, a charming photographer from Milan, it seems like he is about to repeat the same mistakes he made in the past.
+But when Antonio falls in love with Thomas, a charming photographer from Milan, it seems like he is about to repeat the same mistakes he made in the past.